MicrosoftDocs/power-automate-docs/articles/button-flow-with-user-input-tokens.md

 # Introducing button flows with user input

 Button flows are used to run routine tasks by simply tapping a button.
-Sometimes, you may want to customize a button flow by allowing the consumer to provide specific details that will be used when the button flow executes.
-Button flows that take user input at run time allow the user to provide additional information before the button flow executes.
+Sometimes, you may want to customize a button flow by allowing the user to provide specific details that will be used when the button flow executes.
+This document walks you through the creation and execution of a button flow that takes user input at run time.

+## Create a button flow with user input

 **Note:** All screenshots in this document are taken from an Android mobile device, however, you can use an iOS device as well.
-The experience is similar on both devices.
+Your experience will be similar on either device.

-## Create a button flow with user input

 1. Launch the flow app on your mobile device and tap **Browse**
 ![](./media/button-flow-with-user-input-tokens/mt0.png)